SpaceXpanse/Whitepaper/README.md

 **Long story short**:
 *We want to **turn the [crypto] game around** /pun intended/* <!-- First we wanted to create a great game, now we want to change the world-->

-By regaining some cutting-edge technologies' true purpose, we are making a self-sustained virtual environment aka **SpaceXpanse Multiverse** where one can communicate, develop and entertain himself and which can be easily accessed by everyone from everywhere.
-It is a next-gen trustless blockchain platform, made for quick creation of metaverses, immersive user experience and convenient development of complex decentralized applications.
+It is a next-generation trustless blockchain platform designed for the rapid creation of metaverses, immersive user experiences and easy development of complex decentralized applications.
+By rediscovering the true purpose of some cutting-edge technologies, we are creating a self-sustaining virtual environment known as the **SpaceXpanse Multiverse** where people can communicate, develop, have fun and which can be easily accessed by anyone from anywhere.

 ## SpaceXpanse Multiverse /SpeX/ platform environment: